 Usually followed by an x-ray.
-Your dentist will refer you to an ENT specialist if he/she suspects sinus problems.
+Your dentist will refer you to an ENT specialist if they suspect sinus problems.

 Treatment of Jaw Pain

-Treatment of jaw pain depends on the underlying cause, include:
+The Treatment depends on the underlying cause, including:

 Home Remedies for Jaw Pain

-- Apply ice packs or moist heat: to relax overactive jaw muscles and relieve the jaw pain in the case of teeth grinding and TMJ disorders.
+- Apply ice packs or moist heat: to relax overactive jaw muscles and relieve discomfort in the case of teeth grinding and TMJ disorders.
 Also, massage the affected muscles around the jaw.

 - Relaxation therapy: such as yoga and meditation to relieve stress.

-- Avoid chewy and crunchy foods: such as apple and chewing gum.
+- Avoid chewy and crunchy foods: such as carrots, whole apples, hard bread, and even ice.
 Also, cut foods into small pieces.